rosebox/rosebox/README.md

 ## IMPORTANT NOTE 📢

 You can already use all the CSS properties in Rosebox.
 Missing ones on the API page only indicates that they are not **YET** strongly typed.
 To use an untyped property, write the property's name prefixed by an underscore (e.g., `_borderImageStyle`, `_all`).
 Those untyped props will have a type of `string`.
 When a property gets a strong type, its underscore-prefixed counterpart gets deprecated immediately.
-However, its removal may only be considered after a minimum of 2 major releases since the deprecation—for example, if `_borderImageStyle` gets deprecated in 0.6.4 means that it will be removed in 2.0.0
+However, its removal may only be considered after a minimum of 2 major releases since the deprecation—for example, if `_borderImageStyle` gets deprecated in 0.6.4 it means that it will be removed in 2.0.0.

 ## Docs